google/sbom-conformance/README.md

 ## main.go

 sbom-conformance is currently mainly intended to be used as a library.
 We have a `main.go` that is in WIP.
 It may not support all features in sbom-conformance, but if you wish to use sbom-conformance as a standalone CLI tool, we accept pull requests for our `mail.go` file.

+## Supported Specifications

+> [!IMPORTANT]
+>  This documentation is being developed and is not complete.

+### NTIA Minimum Elements
+name: `EO`

+A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.

+#### Supplier Name
+This is a package-level check that passes if the [Package Supplier](https://spdx.github.io/spdx-spec/v2.3/package-information/#75-package-supplier-field) is not missing or empty.

 ## Disclaimer
 This is not an officially supported Google product.
 This project is not